clickstorm/cs_seo/Documentation/Developer/ExtendExistingModel/Index.rst

 To extend an already existing extbase model with a detail view, e.g. news or job offers, easily complete the following two steps.

+If the hreflang tag is enabled in TypoScript, the hreflang tag is set for all existing languages of the extended extbase item (not for the languages of the detail page).
+It checks the languages for the extbase item, which is given by the get parameter from the page TSconfig in step 2.
+If a fallback item is displayed because of sys_language_mode content_fallback, the hrefang tag will be removed and the canonical tag points to the url of the displayed fallback item.

 .. _ext_tables:

 1. Add the field in the ext_tables.sql